LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module7/materials/studios/greetings/README.md

 But we don't yet have a database!
 Let's create one.

 If you head over `https://ide50-jharvard.cs50.io` (with your username instead of "jharvard"), you will see a big orange error on the screen.
-This is because we don't have a database yet.
+No problem, this is just because you don't have a database yet.
 Go to the address bar and add `/phpmyadmin` onto the end of your url, yielding `https://ide50-jharvard.cs50.io/phpmyadmin`, and hit Enter.

-You should now arrive at a login screen for something called phpMyAdmin. phpMyAdmin is a tool that allows you to manage your MySQL database.
+You should now arrive at a login screen for something called phpMyAdmin. phpMyAdmin is a tool that allows you to manage your MySQL databases.
 Let's log in.
 You can find your username and password by running some magic commands in the terminal:

 ```nohighlight
 $ username50